paddycaskey/H-CARD-Group/README.md

 ### 1. Jump and Slide

-1.Navigate left and right using the joystick
+- Navigate left and right using the joystick

-2. Press both buttons simultaneously to move up platforms
+- Press both buttons simultaneously to move up platforms

-3. Collect coins along the way to maximize points
+- Collect coins along the way to maximize points

 ### 2. A-Maze

-1. Navigate through the maze using the joystick from start to end
+- Navigate through the maze using the joystick from start to end

-2. When faced with a colored square, complete the task on the required face
+- When faced with a colored square, complete the task on the required face

-3. Find more squares to maximize points
+- Find more squares to maximize points

 ---
 ## Future Plans